blacklightpy/vaultofknowledge/Z2-Rough Notes 2/General/Fundamental Frequency.md

 The fundamental frequency, or just the fundamental, is the lowest frequency of a periodic waveform.
-In [[music theory]], the fundamental is the musical pitch of a note that is perceived as the lowest partial present.
+In [[Music Theory 1]], the fundamental is the musical pitch of a note that is perceived as the lowest partial present.
 # In mechanical systems
 For a single degree of freedom oscillator, like a mass-spring system, the natural frequency of oscillation depends on two quantities: mass and stiffness (provided the system is undamped)